 The European Union supports open science and open access.
 Neelie Kroes, former vice-president of the European Commission and EU Commissioner for the Digital Agenda, was a great champion of open access.
 Researchers with grants from the Horizon 2020 programme are obliged to publish in open access, including grants of the European Research Council

 OpenAIRE is a European open access initiative involving all the countries of Europe.
 Funded by the European Union, OpenAIRE supports EU policy on open access, initially for publications and since 2011 for research data as well.
 OpenAIRE provides an infrastructure (a portal where open access publications can be found) and helps researchers to publish in open access.
-The portal now contains over 17 million open access documents and 31,000 datasets.
-Since 2015, TU Delft and Data Archiving and Networked Services (DANS) has been the contact points for OpenAIRE in the Netherlands National Open Access Desk - NOAD).
+The portal now contains over 22 million open access documents and 807,000 datasets.
+Since 2015, the Library of TU Delft and Data Archiving and Networked Services (DANS) has been the contact points for OpenAIRE in the Netherlands National Open Access Desk - NOAD).
 OpenAIRE aspires to become an established European institution.

 The European Research Council (ERC) is joining forces with OAPEN to ensure open access to research funded by the ERC.
 They are keen to ensure open access to peer reviewed monographs and edited collections.
 Open access is no longer an option for new ERC grantees, it’s a legal obligation.